devopsmakers/jenkins-get-library-version/README.md

 On my travels through Jenkins, Groovy Shared Library, and Declarative Pipeline.
 I read the internet, and watched many Jenkins World talks, often with conflicting opinions and ideas.

-One of the talks had an interesting pattern with some plugin or something that ran code before loading a projects `Jenkinsfile`.
+One of the talks had an interesting pattern with some plugin or something that ran some code before loading a projects `Jenkinsfile` to use a version of their shared library, latest or stable, depending on some environment variabe and a regex.

 I can't remember which talk it is, but I'll add a link here if I ever find it.

 This is an attempt at creating a small library that could be used to do the same thing in a `Jenkinsfile` like this:
 ```groovy